Usage

 Preview

-The preview displays the resulting layer names and the contents the selected layer.
+The image preview displays the contents of the selected image/layer.

-You can adjust the width of the entire preview by dragging the separator at the left edge of the preview.
+You can adjust the width of the entire pane containing the input list and the preview by dragging the separator between the preview and the procedures/constraints.
 You can also adjust the height of the previewed image by dragging the separator above the image.

-Note that the preview is only an approximation of what the exported images will look like and thus is not completely accurate when exporting with certain file formats.
-For example, the preview will show a transparent image if the JPEG format (which does not support transparency) is selected.
+Note that the preview is only an approximation of what the exported image will look like.
+For example, for the JPEG format, which does not support transparency and may result in visible compression artifacts, the preview will show a transparent image without artifacts.

 Managing Settings